 This page tries to be a quick summary of the digital concepts, about how things work.
 The answer to virtually any question about image size starts with one of these basics.
 To be able to use digital images well, we need this understanding.
 This may perhaps be written a little like an argument, refuting the dumb incorrect myths we may have heard about how digital works.
 The concepts below are instead what you need to know to use digital images properly.
 It is actually rather easy to grasp, if you get started right.

 The size of an image might be, for example, 4000x3000 pixels.
 The math is that this is 4000x3000 = 12 megapixels.
 Or, 4288x2848 is also 12 megapixels (rounded off).
-This is also the "resolution" of the image, indicative of the "fineness" of the smallest possible detail (a pixel).
-This size dimension is the first thing to know about any image, because this size in pixels is what is important for any use.
+We tend to think of this as the "resolution" of the image (I am guilty of often saying it that way too).
+The pixels do indicate the "fineness" of the smallest possible digital detail (a pixel).
+This size dimension in pixels is the first thing to know about using any digital image, because this size in pixels is what is important for any use.

 A pixel is just numbers that represent a color, specifically, the three RGB numbers of a color specification - which represent the color that was sampled from this tiny dot of image area.
 When the image is viewed or printed, each little dot of image area is shown to be that corresponding color.
 In that way, digital images are a little like mosaic tile pictures (but in an ordered grid pattern).
 Each little dot is a color, and our human brain puts them together to recognize an image in all those colored dots.
 If it is an ordinary standard 24-bit RGB image, the pixel data is one byte for each of the Red, Green, Blue components of the pixel, which is three bytes per pixel.
 So if 12 megapixels, then x3 is 36 million bytes of data (24 bits).
 That is simply the actual data size of any 12 megapixel RGB image data, however you may see it compressed much smaller while it is in a JPG file (JPG file size is much smaller than the image data size, via JPG compression).
 But when that file is opened, it is full size again in computer memory, three bytes per pixel (24 bits).
 For other than 24-bit, and for the special interpretation of "megabytes", see more detail.